 Tweens Read August is a 14 day event taking place for the first two weeks of August.
 I’ll be hosting authors, regardless of debut year, whose books I’m the most excited for.
 Each day, I’ll announce who the next author is at the end of the post.
 There’s also a giveaway going on, so be sure to check that out!

-It’s the seventh day of Tweens Read August, and today, James R. Hannibal is here to talk to us about the unique superpowers in his MG mystery/adventure The Lost Property Office!
+It’s the 13th day of Tweens Read August, and today, Melanie Conklin is here to talk about choosing books for middle-grade readers!